AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Experiments

 Fig.~\ref{fig:success-rate-comparison-keypoints} summarizes the success rates of these strategies, averaged across all tasks, for both seen and unseen object instances.
-We find that the methods relying on YOLO detection do not significantly improve generalization to unseen object categories.
-This is likely because they depend on known object class labels (e.g., always looking for a ``cup''), which can be misguiding when the object geometry changes (for example, encountering a teapot that might not be recognized as a cup).
-It also can suffer in cluttered scenes when the boxes are not tight or when multiple objects are present.
+We find that methods relying on YOLO detection do not significantly improve generalization to unseen object categories.
+This is likely because they depend on known object class labels (e.g., always looking for a ``cup''), which can be misleading when object geometry changes (e.g., encountering a teapot that might not be recognized as a cup).
+They can also suffer in cluttered scenes when boxes are not tight or when multiple objects are present.
 In contrast, our affordance-driven approach does not depend on specific object labels; it directly identifies task-relevant regions (interaction hotspots) via the affordance model.
-We also note that the manually selected keypoints (P3PO) yield a success rate nearly on par with \textsc{Afford2Act}.
-However, our method achieves this performance without the tedious manual effort of choosing points, and it offers the flexibility of using natural language to specify the task.
+The manual expert-selected baseline serves as an upper-bound reference for semantically meaningful sparse keypoints. \textsc{Afford2Act} reaches comparable performance without per-task point specification, replacing manual geometric priors with a fully automatic, language-conditioned procedure.